-- A Curriculum vitae of the suitably qualified ecologists that prepared the Stage 1 Offset Strategy - B Ecology report
+A - Curriculum vitae of the suitably qualified ecologists that prepared the Stage 1 Offset Strategy В - Surat Gas Project Terrestrial Ecology Report, EcoSmart Ecology, June 2017

 Executive Summary

 Purpose

 The purpose of this document is to satisfy the Offsets conditions (i.e. Conditions 8A to 8D) of the approval, whereby Arrow is submitting and committing to implement a Stage 1 Offset Strategy for approval by the Minister prior to project commencement.
 A summary of how Arrow satisfies each condition is found in Table 1.